guitarxuser/hc11tk/README.md

 As requirement you need tcl tk development tools

-To build the app please go to the src directory and do:
+To build the app please go to the src directory:

+cd hc11tk/src

+and do:

 make